Ban on upwards only rent reviews (UORRs): your questions answered

 The Bill contains provisions allowing the tenant to trigger and progress rent reviews even where the lease does not allow the tenant to do so.
 Although much will depend on the drafting of the specific lease, landlords cannot simply refuse to trigger a review.

-It’s true that RPI and other measures of inflation are rarely negative, but open market rents are more susceptible to local market fluctuations or global events like financial crises.
+It’s true that RPI and other measures of inflation are rarely negative, but open market rents are more susceptible to local market fluctuations or global events like financial or political crises.
 The impact of the ban may not be as pronounced as it might have been when mooted around the turn of the century, when lease terms were typically longer and relied more on open market reviews.

 However, we see several potentially significant implications for anyone investing in, developing or funding commercial real estate assets: